 Some doctors may do a biophysical profile or a Doppler ultrasound test instead of a contraction stress test.

 Why It Is Done

-- If your baby will stay healthy during the reduced oxygen levels that normally occur during contractions during labor.
+- Find out if your baby will stay healthy during labor, when contractions reduce the oxygen levels.

-- If the placenta is healthy and can support your baby.
+- Check to see if the placenta is healthy and can support your baby.